vascoferraz/Arduino-IDE/README.md

 So you can easily understand how the IDE works and to substantiate our position (within the open-source community), let's commence with a straightforward LED blink schematic.
 For this tutorial, you need:

-- 1x Arduino Nano 3.0
+- Arduino Nano 3.0
-- 1x LED
+- LED
-- 1x 10kOhm resistors
+- 10kOhm resistor
 - Breadboard and wires

 Now you have to replicate the circuit below: